saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 - Reporting

 **States**: a Salt state is a collection of actions you want to perform to put a system into a certain ‘state’.
 Though other options exist, most Salt states are written in YAML and Jinja.
 This makes the state easy to read and manage.

 Inside the state, you can call different execution modules, custom execution modules and/or custom states to bring a system into a certain ‘state’.
 The state system has to most Salt interfaces.
 So from within a state, you are free to access the pilllar, or grains, etc. Additionally, the state system can be used by a lot of other Salt facilities as well.
 For instance, a Salt reactor can call a state in response to an event.

+States can be invoked at will, they can be made to run at (minion) startup and they can be scheduled at regular intervals.
+Additionally, the state system allows you to use requisites to create relationships between different states and/or actions inside a single state.

 The general phylisophy is that a state should be idempotent.
 Regardless of how many times you run a state, it should bring a system into the same state, always.

 **Execution modules**: if you like Python, the (custom)-execution module will make you fall in love with Salt.
 The execution module is a Python script with functions that you can call on the command line or use inside a Salt state.